-Upon heating, nanoparticles undergo structural transformations from a crystalline arrangement to a liquid state with surface pre-melting playing a critical role.
-In this study, hcp nanoparticles were typically heated from 50 to 1600~K using molecular dynamics simulations (see Methods).
-Atoms were classified based on the structural distributions established at training temperatures between 50 and 400~K. Atoms that could not be assigned to these classes were labeled as outlier atoms.
+Upon heating, nanoparticles undergo structural transformations from a crystalline arrangement to a liquid state, with surface premelting playing a critical role.
+In this study, hcp Co nanoparticles were heated from 50 to 1600~K using molecular dynamics simulations (see Methods).
+Atoms were classified based on the structural distributions established at training temperatures between 50 and 400~K. Atoms recognized as out-of-distribution for all classes were labeled as outlier atoms.
 Starting above 400~K, where surface diffusion begins, the fraction of outlier atoms (with respect to the entire nanoparticle) increases, reflecting atomic rearrangements on the surface, as illustrated in Fig.~\ref{fgr:trj}.
-Starting at about 600 K, the percentage of outliers increases with a fairly constant slope with rising temperature before a sudden steep increase signals the complete melting of the nanoparticle.
-The temperature at which the first derivative of the outlier fraction reaches a maximum is defined as the global melting temperature $T_M$, as shown in Fig.~\ref{fgr:doutliers}.
-The melting temperature derived with this method is in excellent agreement with that obtained from the maximum of the heat capacity, as demonstrated in Figs.~\ref{fgr:doutliers} and~\ref{fgr:melting_p_vs_nrj}.
-We define $\tau_c$ as the critical fraction of outlier atoms reached at $T_M$ before the entire nanoparticle melts.
+Starting at about 600 K, the percentage of outliers increases with a smoothly increasing slope as temperature rises, before a sudden steep increase signals the complete melting of the nanoparticle.
+The temperature where the fraction of outliers jumps corresponds to the global melting temperature $T_{m,NP}$, as shown in Fig.~\ref{fgr:doutliers}.
+The melting temperature derived using this method is in excellent agreement with that obtained from the maximum of the heat capacity, as demonstrated in Fig.~\ref{fgr:melting_p_vs_nrj}.

-Both experimental \cite{mpnp-exp} and computational \cite{mpnp-simu} studies have shown that the melting temperature of a material can be estimated by analyzing nanoparticles of varying sizes.
-As the size increases, the melting temperature of the nanoparticle approaches that of the bulk.
-This phenomenon is captured by the Gibbs-Thomson relation \cite{mpnp-exp}: